bensonjose/Sophia-chatbot/README.md

 ## Notes
 - Conversation history is stored client-side in the browser (localStorage), not in a database.
 Clearing browser data will clear history.
-- For production use, put this behind a proper WSGI server (gunicorn) and add auth/rate limiting.